 When using cleaning agents, observe the manufacturer's safety instructions and the laboratory regulations valid in the country of use.

 When cleaning the outer surfaces, do not use xylene, scouring powders or solvents containing acetone or xylene.
-Xylene or acetone will damage the finished surfaces!
+Acetone or xylene will damage the finished surfaces!

 Ensure that liquids do not enter the interior of the instrument during cleaning!